-Talking about your pay level might not just uncover disparities in pay, rather improve employee morale.
+Talking about your pay level might not just uncover disparities in pay; rather, it might improve employee morale.
 When employees know that they are on a level playing field, earnings-wise, it may foster better collaboration and camaraderie.
-Though no study has identified a direct link, pay transparency amongst employees may be a means of addressing wage inequality.
+Though no study has identified a direct link, pay transparency among employees may be a means of addressing wage inequality.

 Employee Retribution Concerns